What parents need to know

-Zuckerberg cleverly contrasts Internet jargon such as "swipe," "search," and "share" with those verbs' original senses -- for example, having Dot "surf" on a laptop and, later, using her imagination to "surf" on a log outside her house.
+Zuckerberg cleverly contrasts Internet jargon such as "swipe," "search," and "share" with those verbs' original senses.
+For example, Dot "surfs" on a laptop and, later, uses her imagination to "surf" on a log outside her house.
 Some little kids might not understand all the tech terms -- such as "tweet" or "tag" -- but they'll get the point that Dot loves both technology and the wonders of fresh air and creative play.

 Joe Berger's illustrations of Dot and her appropriately polka-dot pink dress, are warm and charming, and the picture of her dreamy, happy face when she feels fresh air again is simply priceless.
 Clever illustrations at the end showcase Dot blending her plugged-in and unplugged lives, such as sitting on a swing, using her phone to take a photo of her friends.

 Families can talk about which of Dot's activities -- both plugged-in and unplugged -- they like best.

 How much time do you spend playing outside compared with sitting in front of a screen watching or playing a game?
 Which do you do more of?
 Which is more fun?